-The Disbursement Request Form may be scanned and/or e-mailed to OCR staff for approval.
+The Disbursement Request Form may be scanned and/or E-mailed to OCR staff for approval.
 More detailed supporting documentation including full work write-ups and staff payroll records must be maintained in LPA files for periodic inspection by OCR staff.

-Disbursement requests may be emailed to OCRInfo@hcr.ny.gov with a copy to OCR staff.
+Disbursement requests may be emailed to OCRstafe-Programs@nyshcr.org with a cc: to OCR staff.